paulfryer/AutoDocker/README.md

 # AutoDocker
 A tool to automatically build docker files, to then build docker images.
 Uses reflection of .Net solutions to build the docker files.
-Use this to remove the need to developers to build and maintain docker files.
+Use this to remove the need for developers to build and maintain docker files.